Finding better ways to provide the materials the world needs

 Diavik Diamond Mine comprised 4 diamond-bearing pipes that were mined using a combination of open pit and underground mining.
 Diavik produced predominantly stunning white diamonds, along with a small number of rare yellow diamonds, to the highest possible standards of safety and integrity.

-All mines have a finite life cycle cycle, and Diavik planned for closure from the outset.
-Closure activities were integrated into mine planning and operations from the very beginning, making us a leader for closure in Canadian mining.
+All mines have a finite life cycle, and Diavik planned for closure from the outset.
+Closure activities were integrated into mine planning and operations from the very beginning, making us a leader in Canadian mine closure.
 With mining now complete, Diavik is progressing through decommissioning and reclamation.
 Buildings and infrastructure are being decommissioned, salvaged where practical, or demolished safely.
-Over time, embankments will be breached and lake water will be returned to the mined areas, reconnecting them with Lac de Gras once it is confirmed safe to do so.
+Lake water is being returned to the mine pits and will be tested for quality before it is ultimately reconnected with Lac de Gras.

 The design, construction and operation of Diavik is a story of success on a grand scale, in part because it is in one of the most challenging environments in the world: the sub-Arctic tundra, a pristine landscape with a delicate ecosystem.
 We remain committed to protecting the biodiversity of this unique landscape.
-And, through innovation, world class engineering technologies and in collaboration with our Indigenous partners, we were able to mine some of the world’s most ethical diamonds with a minimal impact on the local land, water, wildlife, and people.
+Through innovation, world class engineering technologies and in collaboration with local Indigenous partners, we were able to mine some of the world’s most ethical diamonds.
 These foundations continue to guide a responsible and carefully planned closure, with a focus on leaving the site safe and stable for the long term.

-Our focus on minimising our environmental impact and reducing the use of diesel was inherent in our construction of an award-winning wind farm that generates enough renewable energy to power Diavik’s underground mine.
-Over its operating life, the wind farm generated approximately 200 million kilowatt‑hours of renewable electricity, reduced greenhouse gas emissions and displaced millions of litres of diesel fuel.
+Our focus on minimising our environmental impact and reducing the use of diesel was inherent in our construction of the first large-scale wind farm in Canada’s territories in 2012.
+During Diavik’s operations, it generated over 200 million kilowatt‑hours of renewable electricity, reduced greenhouse gas emissions and displaced millions of litres of diesel fuel.

-Diavik also constructed the largest off‑grid solar power project in Canada’s North.
-The solar plant generates approximately 4.2 million kilowatt‑hours of carbon‑free electricity each year and will continue to play an important role in reducing emissions during closure activities.
+Diavik also constructed a 6,600-panel solar facility in 2024.
+At the time of its construction, it was the largest off‑grid solar power project in Canada’s North.
+This facility generates approximately 4.2 million kilowatt‑hours of carbon‑free electricity each year and will continue to play an important role in reducing emissions during closure activities.

 YELLOWKNIFE, Canada--(BUSINESS WIRE)-- After 23 years of operations and more than 150 million carats of rough diamonds produced before exhausting its economic reserves, Rio Tinto’s Diavik diamond mine in the Northwest Territories of Canada has celebrated its final day of production.
 Rio Tinto Iron & Titanium and Diamonds Managing Director Sophie Bergeron said: “Forty years ago there were